Surgery And Anesthesia Errors May Constitute Medical Malpractice

-When a patient needs surgical care, a doctor is obligated to provide the patient with enough information to understand the need for treatment and the general manner in which the treatment will be accomplished.
-The doctor also owes the patient an explanation of other available alternative treatments or procedures in general use, whether or not recommended by the physician, as well as information about expected recuperation and possible complications.
+When a patient needs surgical care, a doctor is obligated to provide the patient with enough information to understand the need for treatment and the general manner in which the treatment will be performed.
+The doctor also owes the patient an explanation of other available alternative treatments or procedures in general use, whether or not they are recommended by the physician, and information about expected recuperation time and possible complications.

-At the Law Offices of Bradley A. Sacks, we have over 25 years' worth of experience in assisting people who have had surgical procedures that did not have the expected outcome or caused additional problems for the patient.
-At a free consultation with our firm, you will have a chance to discuss what happened to you or a loved one to allow us to determine if medical records should be collected and reviewed.
-Our experience, combined with our resources, including surgeons and other specialists who will review your records, enables us to assess whether or not the standards of care owed to you by a medical professional have been followed.
+At the Law Office of Bradley A. Sacks, we have more than 35 years of experience assisting people who have had surgical procedures that did not have the expected outcome or led to additional problems for the patient.
+At a free consultation with our firm, you will have a chance to discuss what happened to you or a loved one, which will help us determine whether medical records should be collected and reviewed.
+Our experience, combined with our resources — including surgeons and other specialists who will review your records — enables us to assess whether or not the standards of care owed to you by a medical professional were followed.

 Complications can arise due to general, regional or local anesthesia.
-Oftentimes the result of such complications can be devastating to the patient and his or her loved ones.
-Our firm has a proven record of successfully representing patients and their families who have suffered anesthetic complications, including paralysis, nerve injuries, strokes and persistent vegetative states.
+Often the result of such complications can be devastating to the patient and their loved ones.
+We have a proven record of successfully representing patients and their families who have suffered anesthetic complications, including paralysis, nerve injuries, strokes and persistent vegetative states.
 We pride ourselves on our ability to analyze your situation and explain to you in plain English why you may be entitled to fair and appropriate compensation.

 - $1,45 million settlement during trial for a claim of an improperly performed Roux-en-Y bariatric surgery procedure